knpuniversity/gulp/knpu/first-gulp.md

 And two, it's a little too magic for my taste.
 So in this tutorial, we're going to get all the sweetness of Elixir, but build it so that you understand what's going on.
 Then, you'll be able to bend and make it do whatever you want.
-Like, make you a some coffee.
+Like, make you some coffee.

 ## Installing the Gulp Command